open-telemetry/opentelemetry-collector-contrib/opentelemetry-contrib-instrumentations/README.rst

     pip install opentelemetry-contrib-instrumentations

-This package installs all instrumentation packages hosted by the OpenTelemetry Python Coontrib repository.
+This package installs all instrumentation packages hosted by the OpenTelemetry Python Contrib repository.
 The list of packages can be found (here)[https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation]